SECTION 1. The General Laws are hereby amended by inserting after chapter 175M the following chapter:-

 (e) The Trustees shall be reimbursed for actual and necessary expenses and loss of income incurred for each full day serving in the performance of their duties to the extent that reimbursement of those expenses is not otherwise provided or payable by another public agency or agencies.
 For purposes of this section, “full day of attending a meeting” shall mean presence at, and participation in, not less than 75 percent of the total meeting time of the Board during any particular 24-hour period.

-(f) No member of the Board of Trustees shall make, participate in making, or in any way attempt to use his or her official position to influence a governmental decision in which the Trustee knows or has reason to know that the Trustee, or a family member or a business partner or colleague, has a financial interest.
+(f) No member of the Board of Trustees shall make, participate in making, or in any way attempt to use his or her official position to influence a governmental decision in which the Trustee knows or has reason to know that the Trustee, or a family member, business partner, or colleague, has a financial interest.

 (g) The Board is responsible for ensuring universal access to high quality, affordable health care for every resident of the Commonwealth and shall specifically address the following: